BobDeng1974/Otium/README.md

 ```

 ### Set Up Types
 You can define types which Otium will be using.
-You can do it in two ways: Change code in Otium.h file under line `#ifndef OTIUM_DEFINED_TYPES` or define your own above `#include <Otium.h>` and write `#define OTIUM_DEFINED_TYPES`.
+You can do it in two ways: Change code in Otium.h file under line `#ifndef OTIUM_DEFINED_TYPES` or define your own above `#include <Otium.h>` and type `#define OTIUM_DEFINED_TYPES`.
 I suggest you a second way.
-But, for what you will do it?
+But, what is your purpose?
 For example, if you want to use integer types or double precision floating point variables.
 Remember that, Image type and Font type must be **NULLABLE**.

 ### Dependencies
-Otium is using only FastDelegate as external library/header.
+Otium uses only FastDelegate as external library/header.

 ### Default manager implementations
 You can find managers in `Implementations` folder.
 At this moment only SDL is available.
-To use one of them, just **copy** file to `Otium` folder and include it to the project.
-Yeah, that is all!
+To use one of them, just **copy** the file to `Otium` folder and add it to the project.
+Yeah, that's all!

 ### Your own manager implementation
 You can overload a IManager object to create your own implementation.